ondrej-langr/create-trpc-monorepo/README.md

 # Create TRPC monorepo

-This project is a CLI project that creates ready tp use TRPC monorepo for you
+This project is a CLI project that creates ready to use TRPC monorepo for you